ccrd1711/vixi_photography/TESTING.md

 ### CSS

 CSS validation was completed using [the W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/validator), no errors were found.
-This one was completed as normal, by copying my CSS file input into the direct input box.

 ### Javascript

-Javascript validation was completed using [JSHint](https://jshint.com/) and both files came back with no errors found.
+Javascript validation was completed using [JSHint](https://jshint.com/) and all files came back with no errors found.

 ### Python

 Python PEP8 compliance testing and validation was completed using [the CI Python Linter](https://pep8ci.herokuapp.com).
 Every single .py file was input on 9/6 after reaching a point in development where likely no more changes were to be made apart from comments.
 All files were amended and are now compliant with no errors.

 Update: Another .py file run for validation was done on 11/6 due to changes made in the code with 500 errors found.
 These are now rectified and all .py files passed validation.